jonahperna123/HLEquityCalculator/README.md

 If you do NOT have Expo CLI please see documentation here: https://docs.expo.io/get-started/installation/

+# Privacy Notice:

+This app does not track or capture any data from users.
+Feel free to check out the source code above to verify.

 Please direct all inquiries to Jonah Perna

 Email: jperna1021@gmail.com